harness/developer-hub/docs/platform/git-experience/autocreation-of-entities.md

 - **Infrastructure File Path name**: `infra_project_level`

 ### Overrides
-Overrides allow for specific configurations at different levels such as account, organization, project, environment, service, and infrastructure.
-The file path conventions for overrides vary depending on the scope level (Account, Organization, Project).
+Overrides allow for specific configurations at different scope levels, such as Account, Organization, and Project, for various Harness entities like Environment, Service, and Infrastructure.
+The file path conventions for these overrides vary depending on the scope level.

 #### Global Environment Overrides